ocaml/ocaml.org/data/books/ocaml-from-the-very-beginning.md

   In "OCaml from the Very Beginning" John Whitington takes a no-prerequisites approach to teaching a modern general-purpose programming language.
+recommendation: "Suitable for formal use within an academic curriculum, and for the interested amateur."
 authors:
   - John Whitington
 published: 2013-06-07